Alaska Court Records

 How Can I Find an Inmate for Free in Alaska?

-The U.S Federal Bureau of Prisons (BOP) enables all interested persons to freely access Alaska inmate records, although the documents are only for persons charged with federal crimes.
-Alternatively, certain approved third-party sites allow the public to view an inmate’s records, although the disclosed information is very limited.
+The U.S Federal Bureau of Prisons (BOP) enables all interested persons to access Alaska inmate records freely, although the documents are only for persons charged with federal crimes.
+Alternatively, certain approved third-party sites allow the public to view inmates' records, although the disclosed information is limited.

 How to Find Old Inmate Records in Alaska

-Interested Alaska residents can access archived inmate records by completing and submitting a request for the state’s DPS documents.
-Requesters should call the appropriate county jail or state penal facility to confirm that the record-of-interest is publicly available.
-After completing the form on the Alaska DPS website, a mail will be sent to the requester’s email address containing a number assigned to that particular request.
+Interested Alaska residents can access archived inmate records by completing and submitting a request for the state's DPS documents.
+Requesters should call the appropriate county jail or state penal facility to confirm that the record of interest is publicly available.
+After completing the Alaska DPS website form, an email containing a number assigned to that particular request will be sent to the requester's email address.
 All requesters will be notified of the requested record charges (if applicable) before the agency begins to process it.

 How do I Find Inmate Death Records in Alaska?

-In Alaska, the ideal way to obtain the record of an inmate that died in incarceration is through the state’s department of corrections.
+In Alaska, the ideal way to obtain the record of an inmate who died in incarceration is through the state's Department of Corrections.
 This document can be requested in person or via mail.

 Alaska Department of Corrections (Juneau)